-The Memphis Italian Festival demonstrates the values of family, faith and fellowship in the Italian-American tradition, the Memphis Italian Festival presents family-oriented fun in music, food, events, games, and more for the benefit of the children of Holy Rosary Parish School.
+The Memphis Italian Festival demonstrates the values of family, faith and fellowship in the Italian-American tradition.
+The Memphis Italian Festival presents family-oriented fun in music, food, events, games, and more for the benefit of the children of Holy Rosary Parish School.

 An Italian style celebration of community.

-For 25 years, the Memphis Italian Festival is a can’t miss, Memphis area tradition where you will see old friends, meet new ones and celebrate the Italian-American heritage in a family friendly atmosphere at beautiful and convenient Marquette Park in East Memphis.
+Now in our 29th year, the Memphis Italian Festival is a can’t miss, Memphis area tradition where you will see old friends, meet new ones and celebrate the Italian-American heritage in a family friendly atmosphere at beautiful and convenient Marquette Park in East Memphis.

-Every year the Holy Rosary Parish comes together to put on the biggest party in East Memphis to help support the community.
+Every year Holy Rosary Parish comes together to put on the biggest party in East Memphis to help support the community.
 There are many activities and events to participate in, whether you are young or young at heart, including:

 National and Local Musical Acts